fgryson/CI-milestone-1/TESTING.md

 - As discussed previously the solution I used to apply an Alpha channel to a colour stored as a CSS variable threw an error in the validator.
 While the solution works visually and has the desired effect, a better solution I found uses PostCSS.
 As PostCSS is Javascript adjacent it's outside the scope of this project.
 - While not necessarily a bug, I found during development that certain URLs were making my HTML files unwieldy.
 I opted to use bit.ly to shorten the URLs to make organising the source files easier.
 - While validating the html files I discovered that I had left spaces in some og the file names which is undesirable, this was resolved by renaming the files.
+- With the help of my mentor, I found a bug I never personally encountered during my testing on various browsers and devices.
+The twitter embedded timeline may fail to load.
+The way the timeline is implemented allows it to fail gracefully however, as if the twitter provided script doesn't load it remains as a link leading to the timeline on twitter itself.
+- Some console warnings might also be thrown due to the twitter embedded timeline.
+As far as I can tell these are most likely caused by certain script blocking browser extensions.

 [Return to README](README.md)